lycus/mci/docs/assembly_language.rst

 A thread entry point function must return ``void``, have no parameters, and have standard calling convention.

+Note that thread entry points may be invoked concurrently if multiple threads enter the virtual machine at the same time.
+The same holds true for thread exit points when threads exit.

 Thread exit points are also available to help tear down TLS data.
 They are guaranteed to be called just before a thread exits, and will only be called